Murder by Truth

 Goodreads Review 23 September 2025 5 stars

-The strength of Murder by Truth lies in how it humanizes its protagonist.
-Paul Nichols isn’t written as a stereotype, he’s adventurous, thoughtful, skilled, and above all, believable.
+The strength of Murder by Truth lies in how it humanises its protagonist.
+Paul Nichols isn’t written as a stereotype; he’s adventurous, thoughtful, skilled, and above all, believable.
 That believability makes the betrayals in the book hit so much harder.

 I found myself racing through the last third of the book because I couldn’t wait to see how it all played out.
 It’s one of those stories where you’re simultaneously eager to reach the ending and dreading it because you don’t want it to be over.
 If you want a thriller that keeps your heart racing but also makes you care, don’t miss this one.